Hasta Que Te Conocí

-"Hasta Que Te Conocí" ("Until I Met You") is a song written, produced, and performed by Mexican singer-songwriter Juan Gabriel.
+"Hasta Que Te Conocí" ("Until I Met You") is a song by Mexican singer-songwriter Juan Gabriel.
 It was released in 1986 as the third single from his studio album Pensamientos.
-In the song, the protagonist learns the meaning of suffering after meeting a lover who mistreats him.
+Written and produced by Gabriel, the song's lyrics focus on a protagonist learning the meaning of suffering after meeting a lover who mistreats him.
 It peaked at number two on the Billboard Hot Latin Song chart.
 A live version of the song was included on his album En el Palacio de Bellas Artes (1990) which peaked at number ten on the Hot Latin Songs chart.